There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Using a Steam Cleaner

-If you have a steam cleaner for your car, this is a great time to put it to use.
+If you have a steam cleaner for your car or a steam cleaning vacuum, this is a great time to put it to use.
+This will work on both rubber and cloth mats.

-First, beat off solid debris and vacuum each car mat.
+First, beat off solid debris and vacuum each floor mat.
 Once that’s over with, switch on the machine.
-Set the heat to the appropriate level for either rubber or vinyl; or fabric (carpeting).
+Set the heat to the appropriate level for either rubber/vinyl or fabric (carpeting).

 Steam the coverings one by one, doing both the front and the back.
 Allow them to air dry, then vacuum once again.